TRADING CRITIQUE LOGO

 Contents

-• How forex pairs work
+• How forex currency pairs work

-• Types of currency pairs
+• Types of forex pairs explained

 • How to read forex pairs

-• Forex pairs examples
+• Forex pairs examples explained

 • How to buy forex pairs